smerchan/smerchan.github.io/_posts/2019-01-01-Machine-Learning-Glossary.md

 [Back to Top](#top)

 ## R<a name="R"></a>
-* **Random Forest**<a name="RF"></a>: Random Forest is a supervised learning algorithm that builds an ensemble of [Decision Trees](#DT), where each decision tree is allowed to use fixed number of randomly chosen features.
+* **Random Forest**<a name="RF"></a>: Random Forest is a supervised learning algorithm that builds an ensemble of [Decision Trees](#DT), where each decision tree is allowed to use a fixed number of randomly chosen features.
 The decision trees are trained using the [Bagging](#Bagging) technique and the output of trees are merged together to get a more accurate and stable prediction.
   * Also see: [Boosting](#Boosting)
   * Useful links: [Blog post on towardsdatascience](https://towardsdatascience.com/the-random-forest-algorithm-d457d499ffcd) \| [Blog post on Medium](https://medium.com/@williamkoehrsen/random-forest-simple-explanation-377895a60d2d)
 * **Recall**<a name="Recall"></a>: If we are given a set of instances, recall is the fraction of relevant instances (belonging to a certain class $C$) that have been retrieved (or correctly classified in $C$) over the total number of relevant instances.
 A recall of 1.0 means that every item from class $C$ was labeled as belonging to class $C$, but does not say anything about other items that were incorrectly labeled as belonging to class $C$.